Art on the Underground: Temporary artworks

 Since 2000, an entire disused platform at Gloucester Road station has used as a backdrop for temporary exhibitions including sculptures, murals or photographs.
 The first piece commissioned for Gloucester Road was an Elephant sculpture by Kendra Haste, which is now on permanent display at Waterloo tube station.
 Artists displayed at Gloucester Road have included David Shrigley, Chiho Aoshima and Brian Griffiths.
 In 2018, British artist Heather Phillipson filled the 80m platform with egg sculptures and video screens in an installation titled "my name is lettie eggsyrub", to critical acclaim.

 Since 2018, the Brixton station entrance known as the "Brixton Header Wall" has been the location of temporary murals, following the legacy of the Brixton murals in the 1980s.
 Artists have included Njideka Akunyili Crosby, Aliza Nisenbaum, Denzil Forrester and Joy Labinjo.

-Other temporary works at stations have included the reimaging of the iconic Tube roundel in Pan African colours by Larry Achiampong at Westminster station, a temporary screen at Canary Wharf station showing video and films and "The Bower of Bliss" by Linder - a 85 metre long billboard outside Southwark station.
+Other temporary works at stations have included the reimaging of the iconic Tube roundel in Pan African colours by Larry Achiampong at Westminster station, a temporary screen at Canary Wharf station showing video and films and "The Bower of Bliss" by Linder – a 85-metre-long billboard outside Southwark station.
 Other temporary works have been located across the network, such as Laure Prouvost's 2019 work that infiltrated advertising poster sites across all 270 stations, or the #LondonIsOpen campaign in the aftermath of the 2016 EU membership referendum.

 Art on the Underground has also commissioned temporary artworks focused on one tube line.
-The most recent commission, 'Underline' - Art & Music for the Victoria Line, was focused on the Victoria Line between 2015-16, and featured artists and musicians such as Giles Round, Matt Rogers, Liam Gillick and Assemble.
-Previous line wide temporary projects include 'Thin Cities' on the Piccadilly line, 'One Thing Leads to Another - Everything is Connected' on the Jubilee line and the 'Central Line Series' on the Central line.
+The most recent commission, "Underline" – Art & Music for the Victoria Line, was focused on the Victoria Line between 2015 and 2016, and featured artists and musicians such as Giles Round, Matt Rogers, Liam Gillick and Assemble.
+Previous line wide temporary projects include "Thin Cities" on the Piccadilly line, "One Thing Leads to Another – Everything is Connected" on the Jubilee line and the "Central Line Series" on the Central line.

+In August 2023, a series of sound commissions by Art on the Underground was launched in a new strand of collaborative community engagement; the first work, by multidisciplinary artist Shenece Oretha, Route Words: Where are our voices aloud?, centred on the UK's oldest Black bookshop and publisher, New Beacon Books in Finsbury Park, and was shared via a poster campaign across the Tube network with a QR code allowing customers to listen to the audio on their journeys.
+Featuring extracts from the texts of Erna Brodber, Lorna Goodison, John La Rose, Kamau Brathwaite and Dennis Mitchell, writers published by New Beacon, the sound piece demonstrated the collective force of word and voice, "showcasing writing that speaks to the importance of space and language, to a range of communities, their histories and collective futures."